Skip to main content

 server web2 192.168.1.11:80 check

-Check that the configuration changes we made represent valid HAProxy syntax by typing:
+Check that the configuration changes represent valid HAProxy syntax with this command:

 sudo haproxy -c -f /etc/haproxy/haproxy.cfg